-Compass for Boys and Compass for Girls are both being offered on February 1, 2020 (with a rescheduling date of Feb.
-8, 2020, in case of extreme weather conditions) at Geneva Middle School South.
+Compass for Boys and Compass for Girls are both being offered on the same day, February 6, 2021.
 However, they are SEPARATE PROGRAMS with different curricula designed specifically for boys and for girls.
 Males will facilitate the Compass for Boys program.
 High school volunteers assisting with any groups for boys will be high school boys.
 Females will facilitate the Compass for Girls program.
 High school volunteers assisting with any groups for girls will be high school girls.

 Please note, however, that early registration is encouraged as it allows us greater lead-time in hiring facilitators and recruiting volunteers, and gives us greater leverage in negotiating discounts for food and supplies — adding to the overall success of the event, while keeping costs to a minimum.

-Your $35* Compass registration fee includes: four 75-minute break-out sessions with discussions, games, and activities led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
-Additionally, each boy will receive a t-shirt, a drawstring bag, a snack and lunch!
+Your Compass registration fee includes: four breakout sessions with discussions, games, and activities led by professional facilitators discussing topics surrounding social and emotional subjects such as friendships, self-discovery, and self-care.
+Additionally, each boy will receive a t-shirt or a drawstring bag, and materials for workshop activities.